bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 - [ ] Toggle form component for gluten free crust
 - [ ] Turn form element sections into nested routes
-- [ ] Test more of the application with Cypress
+- [ ] Test more of the application with
 - [ ] Build UI for the eventuality of a network error when POSTing the order
 - [ ] Add functionality to your order button that it leads to a Congrats!
 Pizza is on it's way! page **and** returns a database record of the whole order